French Bulldog History: 2026 Proven Origins Guide

 Obesity: From Working Muscle to Couch Cushion

-Substitute “grazing” with work-to-eat puzzles.
-Serve high-quality protein (28-32%) to mimic the lean rats of Nottingham.
+Substitute grazing with work-to-eat puzzles (Nina Ottosson series).
+Serve 28-32% protein to mimic lean rats.
 Explore macros in Understanding Macronutrients For French Bulldogs.

 Trick training mimics alert barking org charts of Parisian cafes.
 Use French Bulldog Obedience Training to turn boredom into income-producing Instagram behaviors—if that’s your thing.